iLert/docs/integrations/lightstep.md

 ![](../.gitbook/assets/lightstep-createalert.png)

-* Upon clicking "**Create**" button, the alert should be created and the Notification Destination should be assigned, and when the condition met, it will create an incident on iLert
+* Upon clicking "**Create**" button, the alert should be created and the Notification Destination should be assigned, and when the condition met, it will create an incident on ilert

 ![](../.gitbook/assets/lightstep-alertdone.png)